DATA PRIVACY INFORMATION

 Google Ireland will process the data thus collected on our behalf in order to evaluate the use of our website by the users, to compile reports on the activities within our website and to provide us with further services related to the use of our website and the internet.
 In doing so, pseudonymous usage profiles of the users can be created from the processed data.

 The setting of cookies and the further processing of personal data described here takes place with your consent.
-The legal basis for the data processing in connection with the Google Analytics service is therefore Art.
-6 section 1 letter a DSGVO.
+The legal basis for the data processing in connection with the Google Analytics service is therefore DP Act 843 section 20(1) and Art.
+6 section 1 letter a GDPR.
 You can revoke this consent at any time with effect for the future.
+If you have questions about deleting or correcting your personal data, please initiate a chat with us or send us an email at any time.

 We only use Google Analytics with IP anonymization enabled.
 This means that the IP address of the user is shortened by Google Ireland within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
 The IP address transmitted by the user’s browser is not merged with other data.